sanand0/til/llms.md

   args = ["@playwright/mcp@latest"]
   ```

 - 15 Aug 2025.
 [Anthropic](https://www.anthropic.com/news/agent-capabilities-api) launched a remote MCP connector in their API.
 OpenAI Responses API [already had remote MCP support](https://platform.openai.com/docs/guides/tools-remote-mcp).
 Gemini will likely follow, opening up new tool capabilities.
+The APIs can _directly_ call the MCPs as part of their thinking.
 - 14 Aug 2025. ⭐ Here's one way to improve LLMs apps in real-time.
   - After sending a response, send the prompt + input + output + optional user feedback to an LLM-as-a-judge asking for feedback to improve the prompt.
   - Revise the prompt based on the improvement.
 Now the app has improved, real-time, based on human/LLM feedback.
   - Refine this process to ensure that the revisions are smooth and positive.
 - 14 Aug 2025.
 GPT 4.1 (and presumably GPT 5) models have been trained on a [specific diff format](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#appendix-generating-and-applying-file-diffs) useful for code diff-patching.
 [PseudoPatch](https://github.com/12458/PseudoPatch) is a Python package that implements their `apply_patch()` function.
 Aider supports multiple [edit formats](https://aider.chat/docs/more/edit-formats.html) that are commonly referenced as a standard.
 [Code Surgery](https://fabianhertwig.com/blog/coding-assistants-file-edits/) has a good walkthrough of various strategies.
+These are similar to Google's [diff-match-patch](https://github.com/google/diff-match-patch) approach (which fuzzy matches and _then_ patches) but does not require line numbers.
+[ChatGPT](https://chatgpt.com/share/689753f9-7b24-800c-b568-4ff8c7978486)
 - 14 Aug 2025.
 Here are some query parameters [ChatGPT.com](https://chatgpt.com/) unofficially supports:
   - `?q=...` prefills in a new chat **and often auto-submits**, especially small text [#](https://treyhunner.com/2024/07/chatgpt-and-claude-from-your-browser-url-bar/).
 Useful for:
     - A custom search engine in your browser